TCC's Executive Staff, under the leadership of President Edna V. Baehre-Kolovani, is responsible for all departments and divisions of the college

 The Office of Institutional Effectiveness provides strategic, college-wide leadership that incorporates institutional research, planning and accountability, regional accreditation, and the coordination of academic program outcomes.

-The Office of Information Systems supports voice, data and networking services to meet the instructional and administrative needs of the College.
+The Office of Information Systems supports voice, data, hardware, software and networking services to meet the instructional and administrative needs of the College.

 Prior to his current position, Mr. Aasen served TCC as the Associate Director of Institutional Effectiveness, the Coordinator of Institutional Research, and as a programmer and senior analyst for Institutional Research.
 Before coming to TCC, he spent six years as a systems engineer for Sentel Corporation and four years as an engineer for Comsearch Applied Technology.

 Mr. Aasen earned his master of business administration from Old Dominion University and his bachelor of science in electrical engineering from North Carolina State University.

 Matthew J. Baumgarten is Executive Director of the TCC Real Estate Foundation and Chief Operating Officer for Facilities.